albin-johansson/centurion/docs/pages/tutorials/installation.rst

 Installation
 ============

 This tutorial demonstrates the installation process for Centurion.
+If you've ever used SDL2 before, then this tutorial might be a little basic.

 .. note::

-  This tutorial assumes that you are using CMake as your build system, and that you've got SDL2 installed and usable.
+  This tutorial assumes that you are using CMake as your build system, and that you've got SDL2 installed and ready.

 As Shared Library
 -----------------